 Will you meet monthly, all year round or will you skip summers or holiday months?
 Will you rotate through members houses, or will you meet at a coffee shop or restaurant?
 Is there a leader or will facilitators rotate?
 Will the books be chosen by consensus several meetings in advance or will the discussion leaders for upcoming meetings choose the books?

 Long lasting book clubs generally have between 5 and 15 members; any more and not everyone has a chance to share.
-Decide if you’ll have a “cap” on the number of members and start inviting friends and family to join.
+Decide if you’ll cap the number of members, then invite friends and family to join.

 Wondering how to find books to read?
 Once you’ve decided whether you’re mad for mysteries, fascinated by fiction in general, inspired by biographies and memoirs or looking for the “real stories” in non-fiction, you’ll find various ways to come up with titles.

-Check out what other book clubs are reading by looking at the Book Clubs page on our website, arapahoelibraries.org or by asking your local librarian.
+Check out what other book clubs are reading by looking at the Book Clubs page on our website, or by asking your local librarian next time you visit a branch or ask us for personalized recommendationsopens a new window.
 Myriad websites are dedicated to providing book club suggestions:

-- Amazon’s book club page lists many suggested titles (and provides an easy way to buy copies, of course!)
+- Amazon’s book club pageopens a new window lists many suggested titles (and provides an easy way to buy copies, of course!)

 Finally, as the facilitator, you’ll want to come to the discussion prepared to keep the conversation moving.
 Check out these helpful sites:

-- LitLovers.com has resources for all things book club, including ideas and help, featured clubs, and hot new books.
+- LitLovers.comopens a new window has resources for all things book club, including ideas and help, featured clubs, and hot new books.

-- ReadingGroupGuides is my other go-to site for discussion questions, author information, and contests!
-You can win several copies of books for your group – who can resist?
+- ReadingGroupGuidesopens a new window is my other go-to site for discussion questions, author information, and contests!
+You can win several copies of books for your group—who can resist?